Vyral/nick-shivers/_posts/2018-10-03-2-keys-for-buyers-to-take-advantage-of-our-shifting-market.md

 {% include youtube.html %}

-*Our Portland market is shifting, so as a buyer, you need great intel and you need to look at all the comparable homes sold yourself.*
+<p style="text-align: center;"><em>Our Portland market is shifting, so as a buyer, you need great intel and you need to look at all the comparable homes sold yourself.</em></p>

 Our market is shifting here in Portland, and there are two keys to finding the right home if you’re a buyer.